kikkia/Vinny/docs/Commands.md

 ### `invite`
 Sends a link to invite the bot to your server.

+### `review`
+Leave Vinny a review, your feedback will help the bot grow and improve!

 ### `support`
 Gives a link to the support server.